lxc/incus/doc/howto/initialize.md

 : You can download images from image servers.
   In this case, images can be updated automatically.

-  The default answer is `yes`, which means that LXD will update the downloaded images regularly.
+  The default answer is `yes`, which means that Incus will update the downloaded images regularly.

 YAML `incus admin init` preseed (see {ref}`initialize-preseed`) : If you answer `yes`, the command displays a summary of your chosen configuration options in the terminal.